Blue Dog Coalition: 1990s

-Disputes within the Democratic Party
+2000s

+Starting in the twenty-first century, members of the caucus began adopting more socially liberal stances in order to align more closely with mainstream Democratic Party political values.

-Many Blue Dogs voted for George W. Bush's Bush tax cuts.
+Many Blue Dogs voted for George W. Bush's tax cuts.
 In 2007, 15 Blue Dogs in safe seats rebelled, and refused to contribute party dues to the Democratic Congressional Campaign Committee.
 An additional 16 Blue Dogs did not pay any money to the DCCC, but were exempt from party-mandated contributions because they were top GOP targets for defeat in 2008.
 One reason for the party-dues boycott was contained in remarks made by Rep. Lynn Woolsey of California, encouraging leaders of anti-war groups to field primary challenges to any Democrat who did not vote to end the war in Iraq.
 Woolsey later stated that she was misunderstood, but the Blue Dogs continued the boycott.
 Donations to party congressional committees are an important source of funding for the party committees, permitting millions of dollars to be funneled back into close races.